batocera-linux/batocera.linux/package/batocera/emulationstation/batocera-es-system/roms/model2/_readme.txt

 Note: Keyboard required.

+Appropriate NVDATA files have been provided to ensure all games should work straight away.
 If you receive the error 'Network Board Not Present' when starting a game.
 Go to the Service Menu using F2 and then use F1 to navigate to 'Games System' & press F2.
 Under 'Games System', choose 'Link ID' using F1 & then use F2 to change this option to 'Single'.